Rückblick auf 2024: Wie adelphi globale Umweltlösungen voranbringt

 In fact, in many business sectors, sustainability challenges emerge predominantly in the supply chain.
 For example, companies in Germany importing products via international supply chains are exporting the larger part of their ecological footprint.

-Atlas on Environmental Impacts – Supply Chains, recently published by adelphi, illustrates this clearly: the suppliers of German companies abroad endanger the climate and pollute the environment up to nine times as much as their clients in Germany.
+Atlas on Environmental Impacts – Supply Chains, recently published by adelphi research, illustrates this clearly: the suppliers of German companies abroad endanger the climate and pollute the environment up to nine times as much as their clients in Germany.
 Greenhouse gas emissions along the international automotive industry, machinery industry, and food retailing supply chains are about 10 times higher than at their respective locations in Germany.

 A similar picture emerges for pollutant emissions.
 Within each sector, 20 to 30 percent of the emissions generated occur at the level of the direct supplier.
 But this represents an opportunity to make some real progress.
 The figures in the Atlas reveal that if companies deliberately select their suppliers and build sustainable supply chains, they can achieve a great deal for global climate and environmental protection.